muratk3n/thirdwave/en/tweets/2019/week39.md

 ---

 The good news is the Left finally showed up in the Democratic race.
-I remember Bill Bradley who challenged Al Gore "from the left" (aughts primary) - that mot..f..ka used to parrot literature written for him by Pharmaceutical Research and Manufacturers of America, a lobbying group for big pharma.
+I remember Bill Bradley who challenged Al Gore "from the left" ('00 primary) - that mot..f..ka used to parrot literature written for him by Pharmaceutical Research and Manufacturers of America, a lobbying group for big pharma.
 This was "left" of its time.